-Scott W. Reed is the senior political strategist at the U.S. Chamber of Commerce.
-He is responsible for overseeing the Chamber’s federal voter education program.
+Scott W. Reed, senior political strategist at the U.S. Chamber of Commerce, oversees the Chamber’s federal voter education program.

-The Chamber’s goal in the 2014 elections was to elect pro-business candidates with the courage to govern.
-Reed created and implemented the blueprint for that strategy, helping recruit business-friendly candidates, overseeing traditional and digital advertising campaigns, and identifying credible messengers to showcase the importance of the free enterprise system.
+The Chamber’s goals in the 2014, 2016, and 2018 federal elections were to elect pro-business candidates with the courage to govern.
+Reed created and implemented the blueprint for that strategy, helping recruit business-friendly candidates, managing traditional and digital advertising campaigns, and identifying credible messengers to showcase the importance of the free enterprise system.

-Reed was named by Politico Magazine as one of the top “Politico 50” ideas changing politics and the people behind them and was featured as the Fox News Sunday “Power Player of the Week” in May 2014.
+Reed was named by Politico Magazine as one of the top “Politico 50” ideas changing politics and the people behind them and was featured as the Fox News Sunday “Power Player of the Week.”

-He is also founder and chairman of Chesapeake Enterprises, a Washington-based consulting firm specializing in federal and state legislative, regulatory, and governmental affairs for corporate clients.
+He is the founder and chairman of Chesapeake Enterprises, a Washington-based consulting firm specializing in federal and state legislative, regulatory, and governmental affairs for corporate clients.

 Reed was campaign manager for Bob Dole’s 1996 presidential campaign.
 He oversaw the national campaign, which included political strategy, policy development, communications, and advertising during the GOP primary and the general election.
 In addition, he directed preparations for the 1996 Republican National Convention in San Diego and the vice presidential selection process of Jack Kemp.